 - any personal satisfaction a volunteer may get from the work.

-Work experience, trials and internships
+Work experience, trials, internships and studentships

 Work experience, short-term work trials and longer unpaid internships are increasingly common in some industries.